awsdocs/aws-organizations-docs/doc_source/orgs_introduction.md

 AWS Organizations is an account management service that enables you to consolidate multiple AWS accounts into an *organization* that you create and centrally manage\.
 AWS Organizations includes account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business\.
 As an administrator of an organization, you can create accounts in your organization and invite existing accounts to join the organization\.

-**Note**
-AWS Organizations is changing the name of the “master account” to “management account”\.
-This is a name change only, and there is no change in functionality\.
-You might continue to see a few instances of the old term while we complete the work to transition to the newer term\.
-If you see one we missed, please use the **Feedback** link at the top of that page to let us know\.

 This user guide defines [ key concepts for AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html), provides [ tutorials](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_tutorials.html), and explains how to [ create and manage an organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org.html)\.

 **Topics**